ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

 1. Encrypting sensitive variables

-   Go to your forked repo directory and create an encrypted file with credentials for Postgres in it:
+   Go to your forked repo directory and create an encrypted file with credentials for PostgreSQL in it:
    ```
    ansible-vault create env_secrets
    ```
    You'd be asked to create a password for Ansible Vault.
 Make sure it's a strong password and it's being stored securely, e.g. using a password manager.

    Once the password is entered, you'll need to paste the content of what you want to encrypt.
-Use the following format, but make sure to replace the values with the Postgres values from the docker-compose.yml file:
+Use the following format, but make sure to replace the values with the PostgreSQL values from the docker-compose.yml file:

    ```
    POSTGRES_USER="user"